kwaldenphd/XML/README.md

 We can add attributes to the DTD as well.

-Here we've added @type back into the XML document.
+Here we've added `@type` back into the XML document.

-You’ll see the ATTLIST declaration for the attribute type associated with the element instructor.
+You’ll see the `ATTLIST` declaration for the attribute type associated with the element instructor.

-Type is followed by four choices for @type: assistant_professor, associate_professor, full_professor, adjunct.
+Type is followed by four choices for `@type: assistant_professor, associate_professor, full_professor, adjunct`.

 With this declaration, one of these types must follow the element instructor for the XML document to be valid.